Have you been diagnosed with a brain tumour? Order your free information pack.

 If you want to take on this unique challenge, you can find out more on the Everest in the Alps website or read on for more about the inspiration behind the event.

 Everest in the Alps was first tackled in 2015, and has raised an incredible £5.4m to date for The Brain Tumour Charity.
-We’ve reach our original target of £5m and are now on to the next stage of fundraising.
+We’ve reached our original target of £5m and are now on to the next stage of fundraising.

 The funds support the work of the Everest Centre for Research into Paediatric Low Grade Brain Tumours; a ground-breaking international research initiative aiming to improve understanding of low grade childhood brain tumours, and to develop and test new treatments that are significantly less harmful to children’s quality of life.